-CUMULATIVE IMPACT BIO-18: Potential for cultured shellfish to naturalize or establish self-sustaining populations outside of cultivation and the effects of this naturalization on native marine species and communities.
-As described in Impact BIO-18, successful spawning of Pacific oysters south of Wilapay Bay, WA is believed to be rare (Carlton 1992).
+CUMULATIVE IMPACT BIO-14: Potential for cultured shellfish to naturalize or establish self-sustaining populations outside of cultivation and the effects of this naturalization on native marine species and communities.
+As described in IMPACT BIO-14, successful spawning of Pacific oysters south of Wilapay Bay, WA is believed to be rare (Carlton 1992).
 This is likely also true for Kumamoto oysters, as neither species has become well established in the bay outside of culture areas.
-The Project also incorporates Mitigations BIO-8-9 to reduce potential impacts related to propagation of Manila clams.
-Due to the unlikelihood of successful spawning by Pacific and Kumamoto oysters and the fact that Manila clams are already naturalized in the bay, the Project is considered to have a less than significant impact when considered cumulatively with existing and proposed culture and this impact is considered less than significant with mitigation.
+Due to the unlikelihood of successful spawning in Humboldt Bay by Pacific and Kumamoto oysters, the Project is considered to have a less than significant impact when considered cumulatively with existing and proposed culture and this impact is considered less than significant without mitigation.

-CUMULATIVE IMPACT BIO-19: Effect on benthic habitat and communities from the shellfish culture equipment and cultured shellfish, including initial equipment installation activities, anchoring, posts and material staging.
-As described above, the total benthic footprint of existing culture, the Coast Project and the Project would be up to 3.2 ac (which is in addition to the unknown benthic footprint created by non-culture related structures).
-This represents less than 0.041% of the 7,795 ac of Arcata Bay which is considered insignificant.
-Hence, this impact is considered less than significant without mitigation.
+CUMULATIVE IMPACT BIO-15: Effect on benthic habitat and communities from the shellfish culture equipment and cultured shellfish, including initial equipment installation activities, anchoring, posts and material staging.
+As described above, the total benthic footprint of existing culture, and the Project would be less than 0.9 acres (which is in addition to the unknown benthic footprint created by non-culture related structures).
+This represents less than 0.011% of the 7,918 ac of Arcata Bay intertidal habitat.
+Particularly due to the relatively small spatial extent of this benthic footprint, this impact is considered less than significant without mitigation.

-CUMULATIVE IMPACT BIO-20: Potential impacts to submerged aquatic vegetation and benthic habitat resulting from bottom scour and outboard motor contact associated with support vessel operations and trampling by workers.
-Similar impacts as those described for the Project (Impact BIO-20) would likely result from other culture existing and proposed culture activities in the bay.
-These impacts would be spread out spatially across culture areas and would not result in any substantial impact in any given area.
+CUMULATIVE IMPACT BIO-16: Potential impacts to submerged aquatic vegetation and benthic habitat resulting from bottom scour and outboard motor contact associated with support vessel operations and trampling by workers.
+Similar impacts as those described for the Project (IMPACT BIO-16) would likely result from existing and other proposed culture in the bay.
+These impacts would be spread out spatially across culture areas and would not result in any substantial impact in any given area or to any specific habitat type overall.
 Hence, this impact is considered less than significant without mitigation.

-CUMULATIVE IMPACT BIO-21: Potential biological effects of the addition of shellfish culture structures due to potential changes in light transmission through the water column, water flow and sediment transport.
-Existing and Project intertidal culture consists of up to 770 ac (Table 10) of Arcata Bay's 7,795 ac (10.8%).
-The Coast Project would add an additional 622 ac for a total of 1,392 ac, or 18% of Arcata Bay's 7,795 ac.
+CUMULATIVE IMPACT BIO-17: Potential biological effects of the addition of shellfish culture structures due to potential changes in light transmission through the water column, water flow and sediment transport.
+Existing and proposed Project culture consists of up to 338 ac of Arcata Bay's 7,918 ac.
 This is a considerable proportion of Arcata Bay.
 However, as described above, the effects are not expected to be detrimental, consisting of some reduction in light transmission, and potential sediment erosion and accumulation.
 This is not expected to result in a substantial effect to the ecological value of the bay or biological resources.
 Hence this impact is considered less than significant without mitigation.